 Spend the afternoon picnicking at one of the park’s picnic shelters, or attend an event at the fully licensed Victoria Park Pavilion banquet hall.
 Concerts and weddings take place in this picturesque lakeside pavilion.
 For those interested in an active day, play a game of horseshoe at one of the horseshoe pits or catch a pick-up game at the basketball court.
 Locals love placing painted rocks around the park, so keep an eye out for colorful decorations on your walk around the park.

 You won’t have any trouble finding things to do after your day relaxing at Victoria Park.
-The Schneider Haus historic site is only a block away from the park and offers a fascinating look at an 1856 farmhouse.
+The Schneider Haus National Historic Site is only a block away from the park and offers a fascinating look at an 1856 farmhouse.
 Costumed educators give visitors a look into what life was like at this home, the city’s oldest house.
 Further downtown, THEMUSEUM offers sparkling and innovative interactive art that speaks to the role of science and technology in artwork.
-Catch a play or concert at Centre in the Square, the nearby venue.
+Catch a play or concert at Centre in the Square.
 Along King Street, take your pick of restaurants ranging from cheap burgers to all-you-can-eat Japanese and the tried and true Irish pub.
 Take a drive to the nearby town of Guelph for more fascinating Ontario history and delicious contemporary restaurants.